FIXTradingCommunity/fixp-specification/v1-1/doc/05MulticastSessionProtocol.md

 -   **Recoverable**: Messages are sequenced and recoverable.
 Since the transport is one-way, RetransmitRequests must be delivered through a separate session, however.

--   **Idempotent**: Messages are sequenced to allow detection of loss but any missed messages are not recoverable.
+-   **Idempotent**: Messages are sequenced to allow detection of loss, but any missed messages are not recoverable.

 Each Topic carries a Classification for the flow to associate it to a permanent or semi-permanent application layer entity.
 Typical classifications are product types, market symbols or the like.